-California State PTA supports California Schools and Local Communities Funding Act.
+California State PTA supports Proposition 15, the California Schools and Local Communities Funding Act.

 This initiative will change how commercial and industrial property is taxed and will increase funding for K-12 public schools, community colleges and local governments by requiring that commercial and industrial real property be taxed based on current market value.

 It protects all homeowners and renters by maintaining tax protections for ALL residential property.

 KEY TO CALIFORNIA’S RECOVERY

 This historic effort to generate up to $12 billion every year for critical local services, essential workers, and schools by closing corporate tax loopholes comes at a time of unprecedented hardship throughout California.
 As school districts, local governments, and the state face historic budget shortfalls, one thing is clear: Schools & Communities First will be key to California’s recovery and reinvestment, and we simply can’t afford corporate tax loopholes at the expense of our state’s future.
 With this initiative, we can invest in those local governments, essential workers like first responders and public health nurses, and schools that will be so critical to recovering from this crisis – while protecting homeowners and renters, small businesses, and agriculture.
 Simply put, we can’t afford corporate tax loopholes at the expense of these essential services and workers.